Best Mobile Loyalty Apps in USA for Small Businesses

 • Business discovery: The Fivestars app helps customers discover participating businesses, potentially driving new customer acquisition.

 • Established US presence: Strong footprint in the American market with many local businesses using the platform.
+Restaurants in particular should weigh Fivestars against platforms purpose-built for dining, since the best loyalty apps for restaurants tend to prioritize speed at the counter over broad marketing automation.

 Where Fivestars falls short: